 Thank goodness everything worked out in the end.
 I also established that it is easier to invert them and tip them out while they are still warm, and for the sake of aesthetics, I flipped them back for my shoot.

 As a little afterthought, I decided a small drizzle or two of cream cheese frosting would add value, both from a taste perspective and visually, but you could leave this out if you just wanted the caramel.
 I simply whipped 1/4 cup cream cheese with 1/2 a cup of icing sugar and a few drops of vanilla extract until it was nice and runny.

 I added raisins, extra cinnamon, citrus peel and mixed spice to give these sticky buns an Easter-hot-cross-bun-vibe.
 The raisins go all soft and gooey as they bake in the caramel and I think this recipe would be perfect at Christmas time too.

-*Cooks notes~ I used maple flavoured golden syrup which is essentially corn syrup in south Africa.
-In the USA it would be maple flavoured corn syrup.
-I’m not a fan of honey flavour in cinnamon buns, but you could replace with honey if you prefer.
+*Cooks notes~ I used maple-flavoured golden syrup which is essentially corn syrup in south Africa.
+In the USA it would be maple-flavoured corn syrup.
+I’m not a fan of the honey flavour in cinnamon buns, but you could replace it with honey if you prefer.
 If you are not a fan of raisins, use pecan nuts as is more traditional.